Jonathon-Fleming/ToxPi-GIS/README.md

   * Change Map

 Utilities Folder:
-This folder contains pyhton scripts that may be useful for data manipulation and formatting requirements.
+This folder contains python scripts that may be useful for data manipulation and formatting requirements.
 They can be run by changing the file path within the script to reference the file to be altered and then running the script.